LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 The function :c:func:`CVodeSetLinearSolutionScalingB` can be used to enable or disable solution scaling when using a matrix-based linear solver.

-.. c:function:: int CVodeSetLinearSolutionScalingB(void * cvode_mem, int which, booleantype onoffB)
+.. c:function:: int CVodeSetLinearSolutionScalingB(void * cvode_mem, int which, sunbooleantype onoffB)

    The function :c:func:`CVodeSetLinearSolutionScalingB` enables or disables scaling  the linear system solution to account for a change in :math:`\gamma`